usaferreiratiago/Databricks/README.md

  # List the DBFS root

- %fs ls
+# %fs ls

  # Recursively remove the files under foobar

- %fs rm -r dbfs:/foobar
+# %fs rm -r dbfs:/foobar
-Command skipped
  %fs ls

-Command skipped
+path
+name
+size
+modificationTime
+1
+2
+3
+4
+5
+dbfs:/ /
+/
+0
+0
+dbfs:/FileStore/
+FileStore/
+0
+0
+dbfs:/databricks-datasets/
+databricks-datasets/
+0
+0
+dbfs:/databricks-results/
+databricks-results/
+0
+0
+dbfs:/user/
+user/
+0
+0
+Showing all 5 rows.

 # using Split - only to know about it, if see on another code
 # Always you need to put ## [ df = ]## to Save